AbdoJoker99/AbdelrahmanWael-Portfolio/README.md

 - 👋 Hi, I’m @AbdoJoker99
-- 👀 I’m interested in chess and  promblem solving
+- 👀 I’m interested in
-- 🌱 I’m currently learning  SQL
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on  database devolpler
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me  chessjoker27@gmiail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...